 Just 2 minute’s walk from the beach with its own onsite restaurants and 2 bars.

-In one of my favourite areas of the West End, Barclay House is well situated and you’ll even be welcomed with freshly baked cookies!
+This bed and breakfast in Vancouver is in one of my favourite areas of the West End.
+Staying at Barclay House you’ll be very well situated for your Vancouver vacation and you’ll even be welcomed with freshly baked cookies!
 Here you’re close about a 10 minutes walk from the beaches, Stanley Park, the shopping heart of Vancouver and Coal Harbour.

 Under 10 minute’s walk from the beach and on Denman Street with great food and drink, these suites are fully furnished suites with fully equipped kitchens and gas fireplaces.